Elshaarawy-1/LinearEquationsSolver/README.md

 # NumericalProject
-A Numerical Analysis Course's Project The aim of this project is to compare and analyze the behavior of the different  numerical methods used for solving system of equations.
+A Numerical Analysis Course's Project:
+The aim of this project is to compare and analyze the behavior of the different numerical methods used for solving system of equations.